hayde0264/CS-Degree/Collections/background.md

 ## Most modern languages break collections into:
 *Lists* - also known as arrays, lists are collections
-          that except duplicate elements, and are
+          that except duplicate elements and are
-	  acessible through indexing the elements
+	  accessible through indexing the elements
           within the list.

-*Sets* - are collecetions that **do not** allow
+*Sets* - are collections that **do not** allow
 	 duplicate elements.

-*Maps* - also known as dictonaries, are collections
+*Maps* - also known as dictionaries, are collections
 	 that contain key/value pairs.
 Maps **cannot**
 	 contain duplicate pairs.